 - Choose what you want Duo to do by default when you login (e.g., automatically send your device a push notification).

 If you don’t want to use a personal device or don’t have a smartphone, you can request a device from ITS to use with Duo (limit one per employee).
-Contact the ITS Help Desk to learn more.
+Contact the Service Desk to learn more.